mmkrasel/triple-tree/README.md

-# triple-tree
+# Triple Tree
-A technique to compress triples and query on compressed data
+A technique to compress RDF triples and query on compressed RDF triples data

 **#Create dictionary from triple datatsets**